orowith2os/Isolating-pci-devices-for-virtual-machine-use/README.md

    Execute ''lspci -nn'' to find your device IDs.
 In my case, the IDs are 1002:6759 and 1002:aa90.
 Remember this for later.
     Edit your GRUB to contain iommu=pt, pcie_acs_override=downstream,multifunction, and vfio-pci.ids=id,id.
 This will bind your PCI device of choice to the linux-vfio driver.
-   Your grub should look like something along these lines: 'GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet amd_iommu=on iommu=pt pcie_acs_override=downstream,multifunction vfio-pci.ids=1002:6759,1002:aa90"'
+   Your grub should look like something along these lines: 'GRUB_CMDLINE_LINUX_DEFAULT="loglevel=3 quiet amd_iommu=on iommu=pt pcie_acs_override=downstream,multifunction vfio-pci.ids=1002:6759,1002:aa90"' (I don't know waht to do for Intel, so to be safe, research some before doing this)
    Edit your mkinitcpio file, /etc/mkinitcpio.conf: add 'vfio_pci vfio vfio_iommu_type1 vfio_virqfd' to the MODULES= like, so it looks somewhat like this: '''MODULES=(... vfio_pci vfio vfio_iommu_type1 vfio_virqfd ...)'''.
    Also edit the hooks line to contain 'modconf' like so: '''HOOKS=(... modconf ...)'''
    Regenerate your mkinitcpio file: ''sudo mkinitcpio -P''.